Chief Executive Officer and President; Chairman of the Board

 Before Medtronic, Ms. Drayton was an Audit and Business Advisory Manager at Arthur Andersen for seven years.
 She is a certified public accountant, graduated with a BS in Accounting from the University of Mary Hardin-Baylor and holds an MBA from the University of Minnesota’s Carlson School of Management.

 Vice President of Human Resources

-Sandra Eayrs joined Sunshine Heart in 2014 as Director of Human Resources and was appointed to VP of Human Resources in 2015.
+Sandra Eayrs joined CHF Solutions in 2014 as Director of Human Resources and was appointed to VP of Human Resources in 2015.
 She is responsible for all aspects of human resources management for the organization and is an advisor to the leadership team in advancing organization capabilities and effectiveness.

 Sandra brings more than 20 years of human resources experience in the medical device and other high-tech manufacturing industries.
 She has held various HR roles with increasing levels of responsibility within Rosemount, Graco, Boston Scientific, and most recently, St. Jude Medical.
 Additionally, Sandra launched a successful consulting practice utilizing her extensive HR experience and business acumen to consult with multiple clients from small to large Fortune 500 companies in a variety of industries.